freesewing/freesewing/markdown/org/docs/patterns/bee/options/fullchesteasereduction/en.md

 ---
-title: "undefined"
+title: "Full chest reduction (Bella)"
 ---

 ---

-Allows you to independently reduce the ease around the chest to make it fit tight(er) in that area
+Controls the full chest reduction in the underlying Bella block Bee is based on

 ## Effect of this option on the pattern